Skip to Content

 Best Hikes near San Francisco include the hikes on Angel Island

-You’ll need to hop a ferry to make this hike.
-The reward is catching the Golden Gate Bridge as well as the city skyline from a vantage point you can’t get anywhere else!
+You’ll need to hop a ferry to take this hike.
+I addition to a nice boat ride to Angel Island, the reward is catching the Golden Gate Bridge as well as the city skyline from a vantage point you can’t get anywhere else!

 The Sunset Trail takes hikers to the top of Mount Livermore, the island’s highest point.
 The first part of the hike is easy.
 If your hiking party consists of varying levels of ability, there are picnic tables on the summit.
 Power hikers can break off here to complete the tougher part of then return to rejoin the group.